The Kansas State Bank

 The top three loan types in The Kansas State Bank’s loan portfolio are 1-4 Family Residential Loans, Commercial Real Estate, and Small Business Loans.

-Compared to other banks in Kansas, The Kansas State Bank has a significantly higher percent of Small Business Loans, Construction and Development Loans on its balance sheet, potentially indicating a specialty in that lending area.
+Compared to other banks in Kansas, The Kansas State Bank has a significantly higher percent of Small Business Loans on its balance sheet, potentially indicating a specialty in that lending area.

 Note: Percentages may not sum to 100% due to rounding and double categorization of some loan types.
 All data from the FDIC.
 Additional information about this table.